 Not only will you enjoy it but you’ll have something to talk to your partner about when you next speak to them!

 On top of that, if the worst happened and you split up with your partner, you want to have built a solid life of your own at university.

 If you are ever having a wobble, it might be helpful to remind yourself or yourselves of the benefits of being in a long-distance relationship.

 - You won’t get sick of each other because you’re not spending too much time together.

 - You will probably have more days out together and proper dates than short-distance couples.

 - You have an excuse to get out of social events you don’t want to attend!
 “Oh sorry, I can’t go to the foam party on Saturday.
 I’m going home to see Simone”.

 - You’re less likely to feel homesick.

-If you’re heading to university in Leeds and looking for student accommodation, you can browse our wide range of student properties online today.
+If you’re heading to university in Leeds and looking for student accommodation, you can browse our wide range of student properties in Leeds online today.